top of page

 5. Check your hormone levels

 I often wait at least 3 cycles after a woman has stopped taking the pill to assess her true hormone test with a comprehensive urine test (aka the DUTCH test).
 Sometimes too much estrogen can cause problems, but it could also be not enough progesterone.
+Curious to get a better understanding of what your hormone levels are without the pricey testing?
+Check out my Hormone Balance Quiz here!

 11 views